adeabujade/Setting-up-Active-Directory-with-Azure-VMs/README.md

    1. Open Active Directory Users and Computers (ADUC) from the Server Manager or Start Menu.

    2. Create Organizational Units:

-      a .Right-click your domain (e.g., mydomain.com) and select New > Organizational Unit.
+    a.
+Right-click your domain (e.g., mydomain.com) and select New > Organizational Unit.
     b.
 Create an OU named _EMPLOYEES.
     c.
 Create another OU named _ADMINS.

-  3. Create a Domain Admin User:
+  4. Create a Domain Admin User:

     a.
 Navigate to the _ADMINS OU.
     b.
 Right-click and select New > User.